ImperialCollegeLondon/helm-invenio/README-Imperial.md

 If the namespace invenio doesn't exist you need to add the argument `--create-namespace`.
 You can do a dry run of a `helm` command by adding, `--dry-run`.

 Some of the secret values in `values-overrides-imperial.yaml` have been obscured with the text `REPLACE-ME` and not checked into the repo.
 These need to be supplied at runtime (so that they can be templated via GitHub Secrets for CI).
-Unfortunately this makes the following setup commands rather lengthy.
+Unfortunately this makes the following commands rather lengthy.
 Feel free to use environment variables to ease the process (see below).

 ```bash
 helm install -f values-overrides-imperial.yaml -n invenio fair-data-repository-dev . [--create-namespace] \